Q&A about PPP Loans and the Employee Retention Credit

 When we check the company size, do I need to consider our overseas parent company head count or only our local employee in US?

 For PPP, you will need to consider the parent company’s employee count as well.
 The parent company becomes an affiliate because they have control over the subsidiary.
-For ERC, foreign company workforces can be excluded from the parent subsidiary controlled group.
+For ERC, only employees providing services within the United States are considered in the full-time employee count for determining an employer size.

 If we don’t have unemployment insurance, can we claim unemployment expenses paid to the state as employment costs?